 Research & Impact

-In the Willamette MBA program, faculty and students engage in academic research and projects that impact real organizations and have consequences in the real world.
+At Willamette University MBA, faculty and students engage in academic research and projects that impact real organizations and have consequences in the real world.
 Browse the topics below to learn more about current projects and faculty members who have been quoted in the popular press.

 The Six Sigma program saved Motorola over $16 Billion in the 1980s.
 General Electric reported savings of $12 Billion over the first five years of its implementation.
 Today, organizations of all sizes and industries seek practitioners who can help them attain the lauded performance of a mere 3.4 defects per 1,000,000 opportunities.